 COVID-19 vaccines – suspected side effects reported in Ireland and the EU/EEA

-Links to the EMA COVID-19 vaccine safety updates are also provided below.
-Healthcare professionals and members of the public are reminded to refer to the product information for COVID-19 vaccines for full details on the side effects.
+Healthcare professionals and members of the public are reminded to refer to the product information for COVID-19 vaccines for information and advice on known side effects.

 Reports of suspected side effects are notified to the HPRA on a voluntary basis by healthcare professionals and members of the public.
 All COVID-19 vaccines have some side effects, the vast majority of which are mild to moderate in nature.
 These side effects need to be continuously balanced against the risk of COVID-19 illness and related complications, including hospitalisation and death.

-Up to 28 February 2023, the HPRA has received a total of 20,917 reports describing suspected side effects in association with COVID-19 vaccines, of which 2,852 were received in 2022 and 158 were received in 2023.
+Up to 31 August 2024, the HPRA has received a total of 21,222 reports describing suspected side effects in association with COVID-19 vaccines, of which 2,845 were received in 2022, 400 were received in 2023, and 91 were received in 2024.
 A breakdown of reports received by vaccine is provided in the table below.

 Reports of suspected side effects notified in the EU/EEA